Skip to content

 Now you will see the setting menu on the TV’s left-hand side (Please note that this may vary depending on the model of your LG TV).

-You should see the all settings button at the bottom of the row of icons.
-Please select this option to proceed to the next menu.
+You should see the All settings button at the bottom of the row of icons.
+Please select this option to proceed to the following menu.

 Now navigate down to “SUPPORT” on the new menu that appears and then select “SOFTWARE UPDATE”